CtrlK

 Specificity

-Lists multiple concrete actions and capabilities: 'Define typed attributes backed by JSON fields', 'type casting, validations, and form integration', and enumerates supported types (integer, decimal, string, text, boolean, date, array).
+Lists multiple concrete actions ('Define typed attributes backed by JSON fields', 'type casting, validations, and form integration') plus an enumerated type list (integer, decimal, string, text, boolean, date, array), matching the 'lists multiple specific concrete actions' anchor.

 3 / 3